pingcap/docs-dm/en/skip-or-replace-abnormal-sql-statements.md

 - `--sharding` is only used to preset the operation to the sharding group.
 You must preset it before executing the DDL statement and presetting it after executing the DDL is not allowed.
     - `--sharding` only supports presetting operations, and in this mode, you can only use `--sql-pattern` to match the binlog event.
-    - For the principles of replicating sharding DDL statements using DM, see [Merge and replicate data from sharded tables](feature-shard-merge.md#principles)
+    - For the principles of migrating sharding DDL statements using DM, see [Merge and migrate data from sharded tables](feature-shard-merge.md#principles)

 ## Match the binlog event

-When the replication task gets interrupted because of the SQL execution error, you can obtain the position of the corresponding binlog event by using `query-error`.
+When the migration task gets interrupted because of the SQL execution error, you can obtain the position of the corresponding binlog event by using `query-error`.
 When you execute `sql-skip` or `sql-replace`, you can specify the position to match the binlog event.

-However, when you try to avoid breaking the replication by actively handling unsupported SQL statements, you cannot know in advance the position of the binlog event, so you need another approach to match the subsequent binlog events.
+However, when you try to avoid breaking the migration by actively handling unsupported SQL statements, you cannot know in advance the position of the binlog event, so you need another approach to match the subsequent binlog events.

 In DM, two modes of matching the binlog event are supported (you can only choose one mode from below):